axians/microServiceBus.docs/nav/_integration/integrate-with-iot-hub.md

 categories: integration
 order: 31
 ---

-[Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your Internet of Things (IoT) application and the devices it manages.
-Azure IoT Hub provides a cloud-hosted solution back end to connect virtually any device.
-Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.
+ ## IoT Hub
+  A cloud hosted platform where you can store and manage all of your internet connected devices.

 ## Get the IoT Hub Connection String from Azure Portal
 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Go to your IoT-Hub resource and click on Shared access policies.
 3. Select the iothubowner policy and copy your "Connection string—primary key".

+[Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your Internet of Things (IoT) application and the devices it manages.
+Azure IoT Hub provides a cloud-hosted solution back end to connect virtually any device.
+Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.

 ---

-[Amazon AWS IoT](https://aws.amazon.com/iot/) - There are billions of devices in homes, factories, oil wells, hospitals, cars, and thousands of other places.
-With the proliferation of devices, you increasingly need solutions to connect them, and collect, store, and analyze device data.

 ## Get Connection Settings from AWS
 1. Open the IAM console at https://console.aws.amazon.com/iam/.